Skip to main content

 The Tiger Trade app is clean and well-designed, though it lacks some of Futu's depth in charting and social features.
 Research tools are adequate -- you get basic analyst ratings, news feeds, and screeners, but nothing that would replace a dedicated research platform.

-Where Tiger falls short: The HK$15 platform fee mirrors Futu's, which erodes the commission advantage on small trades.
-Level 2 data for HK stocks is not free -- it costs around HK$40 per month.
-Tiger's brand recognition outside mainland China and Southeast Asia is lower, which means thinner community resources and fewer third-party integrations.
-Some users have reported occasional app stability issues during high-volume market opens, though this has improved over the past year.
+Tiger Brokers' brand recognition outside mainland China and Southeast Asia is lower, which means thinner community resources.
+Some users have reported occasional app stability issues during high-volume market opens, though Tiger has improved this over the past year.

 Best for: Investors who want a modern, low-cost broker but find Futu's interface too cluttered or prefer a slightly simpler experience.